 For a corporation, the business partner would need to resign from their position and return what they stole.
 A negotiated resolution is useful in preserving the business, limiting legal costs, and saving time.
 If you and your business partner are both directors and equal shareholders, your matter just became more complicated.
 More information on such a situation can be found here.
 If your business partner refuses to come to the table and negotiate, you will need to commence a court action against.
 Unfortunately, this will be costly and time consuming.
 Very few small businesses would survive such a law suit.

 Possible Criminal Charges

 While stealing from a company can lead to civil liability, it can also lead to criminal charges.
 Depending on the situation, you may wish to report your business partner to the police for criminal theft.
-While police are rightfully hesitant to get involved in civil matters, if there is clear evidence of theft they will investigate.
-Whatever you do it is extremely important that you DO NOT threaten your business partner with criminal investigation to get a benefit in negotiations as this could constitute blackmail; a criminal offence in itself.
+While police are rightfully hesitant to get involved in civil matters, if there is clear evidence of theft, they will investigate.
+Whatever you do, it is extremely important that you DO NOT threaten your business partner with criminal investigation to get a benefit in negotiations as this could constitute blackmail; a criminal offense in itself.